lohant/temperatureandhumidity/README.md

 ## Material

+All parts were bought at Electrokit.com.
+I bought them as parts in a kit, but they are available to buy seperately and that is the price that is listed.

 | Part | Description | Price |
 | --- | --- | --- |
 | Raspberry Pi Pico WH | The microcontroller that is running the code | SEK 109 |